AI-Hypercomputer/jetstream-pytorch/README.md

 1. Ssh to Cloud TPU VM (using v5e-8 TPU VM)
    a.
 Create a Cloud TPU VM if you haven’t
 2. Download jetstream-pytorch github repo
-3. Clone repo and install dependencies
-4. Download and convert weights
-5. Run checkpoint converter (quantizer)
-6. Local run
-7. Run the server
+3. Run the server
-8. Run benchmarks
+4. Run benchmarks
-9. Typical Errors
+5. Typical Errors

 # Ssh to Cloud TPU VM (using v5e-8 TPU VM)